Setting expiration dates on files is a good method when file usage should be limited due to copyright or Digital Rights Management (DRM) reasons.

 Find expired files

 Once the expiration date passes, the file’s status will change to Expired, and a small red clock icon will be visible just before the file name.
+You can hover the clock to see the expiration date.

 Set Expiration date on multiple files